Cisco ISE on Oracle Cloud Infrastructure

 2. In the Volume Encryption Key field, choose the key to encrypt the boot volume.

-We recommend you to use Customer Managed Key for encryption under Volume Encryption Key and Vault fields.
+From Cisco ISE release 3.3, we recommend you to use Customer Managed Key for encryption under Volume Encryption Key and Vault fields.
 By default, Oracle Managed Key is used.
-These fields are available from Cisco ISE release 3.3.
-For more information on key creation, see Key Management.
+For more information on key creation, refer to Key Management.

 4. In the SSH Key area, upload an SSH key file or paste an SSH key code.